nicka/slopy/README.md

 # Slopy (Slack/Spotify)

 Control Spotify on OSX.
-Future plan is to intergrate with Slack.
+Use the SQS runner to connect it with Hubot.

 ## Usage